717-4 FAILURE TO COOPERATE WITH CSSDChild Support Services Division

 A completed GEN 53Child Support Information Form means a response is entered for each question and the form is signed by the applicant or recipient.

 If the GEN 53Child Support Information Form is not completed for the noncustodial parent of a child, and the parent or caretaker does not have good cause for not cooperating, the child will still be included or added to the case as of the required effective date.
 The caseworker will take appropriate action to impose a penalty on the parent or caretaker relative following the rules for noncooperation.
-See ATAPAlaska Temporary Assistance Program MSManual Section 723 for policy on imposing a penalty.
+See ATAPAlaska Temporary Assistance Program MS 723 for policy on imposing a penalty.

 Applicants: An applicant in a DPADivision of Public Assistance office is given a GEN 53Child Support Information Form to complete with their application form.
 If they refuse or fail to complete the GEN 53Child Support Information Form, the caseworker must give them the opportunity to claim good cause by providing them with a GEN 80Child Support Cooperation Statement or EISEligibility Information System notice W060Child Support Cooperation Statement.
 When applications are received without an accompanying GEN 53Child Support Information Form, the form must be provided to the applicant with the GEN 80Child Support Cooperation Statement or W060Child Support Cooperation Statement notice, and 10 days allowed for the completed form or request to claim good cause to be returned.